Christine Gendron, MPAff, Executive Director

 Lara O’Toole, LMSW – Director of Training and Program Development

-Lara joined TNOYS in March 2013 with more than 14 years of experience in a variety of youth and community services organizations and statewide initiatives.
+Lara joined TNOYS in March 2013 and has more than 15 years of experience in a variety of youth and community services organizations and statewide initiatives.
 She has worked with and for children and teens of all ages, including in a laboratory preschool; a school readiness initiative; an inner-city elementary school; domestic violence shelters; sexual assault prevention projects; a teen parent program; youth poetry slams; hip hop creative writing projects; and social justice theater arts events.
 She also has experience in social marketing, communications/outreach, and professional development.
 Lara has an undergraduate degree from Vassar College and a graduate degree in social work from the University of Texas at Austin.
 She is originally from Philadelphia and settled in Austin in 2006.
 She enjoys being active in the community, yoga, movies, being outside, and exploring the city and world with her wife and baby daughter.

 Jack Nowicki, LCSW– Senior Program Development Specialist